Julienne Tatkovic Chinese Medicine Practitioner, BChinMed (Hons)

 Hello and welcome to Mei Hua Chinese Medicine Clinic.
 I am Julienne Tatkovic, a registered Chinese medicine practitioner, founder of Mei Hua Chinese Medicine Clinic and Women’s Health, Naturally online school.
-I love inspiring women in their healing journeys.
+I love inspiring and helping women in their healing journeys.

 I am here to help you with your health concerns in a wholistic and supportive way.

 I have been an oriental health professional for 20 years, and have many tools to help you to transform your health journey in a gentle and nurturing way.

 I have had the fortune of living in Bali, Indonesia, bringing up my twin boys while working at the Chinese medicine clinic at Yayasan Bumi Sehat, a natural birthing centre in Bali, Indonesia.

 It was an incredible experience of bringing together community health with the transformative experience of natural pregnancy and birthing.
 This experience helped to create my passion to empower women in their life's healing journeys.